jimbro1000/Atari65_130XE_C070067/README.md

 Footprints for SIO, and the two joysticks need refiniement - the footprints for both are non-standard so the current footprints should be considered as placeholders only.
 The edge connectors require further detail to ensure dimensional accuracy and relative positioning, and to include mounting/locating holes.

+The GTIA select line has been reworked to match the bodges made at the factory, this adds another capacitor to the board, fixes a broken trace and adds a couple more that were just missing.
+Some further errors in the source schematics have been corrected to match the donor board.

 ![Render of PCB top](./Atari65XEC070067RevB.png)